MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/step-3-implement-the-connection-for-the-echo-adapter.md

     ```

 ## Updating the EchoAdapterConnectionUri
- You will implement the EchoAdapterConnectionUri default constructor, EchoAdapterConnectionUri(Uri uri) overloaded constructor, and the public override Uri Uri property.
+ You implement the EchoAdapterConnectionUri default constructor, EchoAdapterConnectionUri(Uri uri) overloaded constructor, and the public override Uri Uri property.

 #### To update the EchoAdapterConnectionUri class